We previously derived the time evolution operators for both Hamiltons equations and the Schrodinger equation.

 Then define 2 new operators for each term

-and can prove with showing starting condition is the same and derivative is the same
+One can prove by showing the starting condition is the same and derivatives are the same that the below is true.

-We can do a Volterra series it as
+We can set up a Volterra series for the operator as

 Consider a closed system where the Hamiltonian is time independent, and is then perturbed by a force along some observable